neo-jgrec/zappy/docs/Programs/AI/Ai Code on project.md

 }
 ```

-7. Use message:<br/>
+7. Use message:
-We encrypt and sign message, if you want to send a message, you have to format it first.<br/>
+We encrypt and sign message, if you want to send a message, you have to format it first.
-Don't use <span style="color: red;">{"ok", "ko", "dead", "[", "]", "Elevation underway", "Current level:", ",", ":"}</span> in your message
+Don't use `{"ok", "ko", "dead", "[", "]", "Elevation underway", "Current level:", ",", ":"}` in your message
 We separate response and broadcast messages.
 ```c++
 std::string myMsg = "hello";